Featured

 Share

-- Home / Blog / Nursing Today / RN BSN or BSN RN: How To Display Your BSN Degree
+- Home / Blog / Nursing Today / RN BSN or BSN RN: How to Display Your Nursing Degree

-RN BSN or BSN RN: How To Display Your BSN Degree
+RN BSN or BSN RN: How to Display Your Nursing Degree

 Congratulations!
 You’ve finished the hard work of obtaining your Bachelor of Science in Nursing (BSN) degree.
-You get to work and suddenly this question pops into your head: “How do I write my credentials on my resume?
-Is it RN BSN or BSN RN?”
+With your new diploma in hand, you may be wondering how to write nursing credentials on your résumé.
+Is it RN BSN or BSN RN?

-A lot of newly minted BSN nurses are in your shoes, wondering how to write their RN BSN signature properly.
-Don’t worry, we are here to help.
+A lot of newly minted BSN nurses are in your shoes, wanting to present RN BSN credentials properly.
+So, don’t worry — we are here to help.

-The initials after your name communicate important information about you as a professional.
-These letters tell potential employers, doctors, other nurses and patients about your highest degree, about your licenses, other certifications and awards.
+Additionally, the RN BSN credentials communicate important information about you as a nursing professional.
+They tell potential employers, doctors, nurses and patients about your highest degree, licenses, certifications and awards.

 There are no official regulations on how to write your RN BSN signature.
-In fact, there are situations when you should display your degrees and accreditation differently.
-Here is what Professor Maier had to say on the question of RN BSN or BSN RN:
+In fact, there are situations when you should display your nursing degrees and accreditation differently.
+Here are Professor Maier’s takeaways on whether you write RN or BSN first.

 - Nurses in clinical practice tend to list their licensure first followed by degrees and then certifications.
 For example: RN, BSN, CCRN